wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 ### CompTIA CASP+

-CASP+ satisfies <a target="_blank" href="https://public.cyber.mil/cw/cwmp/dod-approved-8570-baseline-certifications/">Baseline Certification for DoD IAT (Information Assurance Technical) Level III</a>, IAM (Information Assurance Management) Level II, and IASAE (Information Assurance Security Architecture and Engineering) level I and II jobs.

-First pass CompTIA Network+ and Security+ certifications.
+For those who have pass CompTIA Network+ and Security+ certifications:

 <a target="_blank" href="https://www.comptia.org/certifications/comptia-advanced-security-practitioner">
 CompTIA CASP+ (CompTIA Advanced Security Practioner) exam CAS-004</a> is for practitioners — not managers — at the advanced skill level of cybersecurity -- implementing solutions policies and frameworks.

+CASP+ satisfies <a target="_blank" href="https://public.cyber.mil/cw/cwmp/dod-approved-8570-baseline-certifications/">Baseline Certification for DoD IAT (Information Assurance Technical) Level III</a>, IAM (Information Assurance Management) Level II, and IASAE (Information Assurance Security Architecture and Engineering) level I and II jobs.

 <a target="_blank" href="https://www.comptia.org/testing/testing-options/about-comptia-performance-exams/performance-based-questions-explained">Performance-based questions (PBQs)</a> test a candidate’s ability to solve problems in a simulated environment that approximates a virtual environment with a firewall, network diagram, terminal window, or operating system.

 At $396 for CompTIA members or $466 USD (or $799 with retake and $849 with Labs), you'll have 165 minutes (2.5 hours) to answer 90 multiple-choice and <strong>"hands-on, performance-based"</strong> questions, for pass/fail grading.
 The domains:

-   1. 19% Risk Management
+   1. 19% <a href="CASP-Risk">Risk Management</a>
    2. 25% Enterprise Security Architecture
    3. 20% Enterprise Security Operations
    4. 23% Technical Integration of Enterprise Security
    5. 13% Research, Development, and Collaboration
    <br /><br />

+<a name="CASP-Risk"></a>

 1. Risk Management